conradakunga/Blog/_posts/2024-12-22-caching-in-net-applications-the-hybrid-cache.md

 1. When using the `HybridCache`, you do not need to register the InMemory Cache.
 It is registered and used automatically.
 2. If you register a distributed cache, the hybrid cache will use that as a secondary cache.

 A final benefit of the `HybridCache` is that it allows you to tag entries.
-This is information, provided as an `IEnumerable<T>` of `string`, that is attached to the cache entry.
+This is information provided as an `IEnumerable<T>` of `string` that is attached to the cache entry.
 This is an elegant solution to a common problem where you are required to invalidate related cache data, for instance, a customer, their orders and their invoices.

 This is achieved using one of the overloads for `GetOrCreateAsync`.